Compliance Framework Integration for Municipal GIS

 gdf = gdf.to_crs(target_crs)

-# Repair invalid geometries before spatial operations
+# Repair invalid geometries before any spatial predicate runs.

 gdf["geometry"] = gdf["geometry"].apply(make_valid)

-# Remove slivers and degenerate polygons
+# Drop slivers and degenerate polygons that produce phantom violations.

 gdf = gdf[gdf.geometry.area > 10.0]